20Tauri/DoxyDoxygen/README.md

 ### Extend a documentation

-DoxyDoxygen allows autocompletion of [Doxygen commands](http://www.stack.nl/~dimitri/doxygen/manual/commands.html).
+DoxyDoxygen allows auto-completion of [Doxygen commands](http://www.stack.nl/~dimitri/doxygen/manual/commands.html).
 You can get a list of them by pressing <kbd>@</kbd> and a list will pop up automatically.

 ![](https://raw.githubusercontent.com/20Tauri/DoxyDoxygen/master/images/dox.gif)